awslabs/aws-deployment-framework/docs/installation-guide.md

 within the **adf-accounts** folder *(see docs)*.
 This action will trigger [AWS Step Functions](https://aws.amazon.com/step-functions/) to run and start the bootstrap process for the deployment account.
-You can view the progress of this in the AWS Step Functions console from the master account in the `us-east-1` region.
+You can view the progress of this in the AWS Step Functions console from the management account in the `us-east-1` region.

 5. Once the Step Function has completed, switch roles over to the newly